inaka/elvis_core/doc_rules/elvis_style/no_space_after_pount.md

 # No Space after `#`

-There should be no spaces after the `#` symbol for maps nor records.
+There should be no spaces after the `#` symbol for maps or records.

 In Erlang, using spaces after the `#` symbol when dealing with maps or records, is valid.
 Still, it should be discouraged.